erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 # Conclusion

 Past performance is not indicative of future returns.
 These stocks and my convictions are not financial advice.
-Research, learn and invest at your own risk and good luck.
+Research, learn and invest at your own risk.
+Good luck.